Management console overview

 Upgrade your current DataWorks edition.

-• Higher editions provide more features.
+• Higher-end editions provide more features.
 The available features vary by edition.

-For more information about the differences between editions, see Feature details by DataWorks edition.
+For more information about the differences between editions, see Features of different DataWorks editions.

 Purchase exclusive resource group

-You can purchase a Serverless resource group.
-After purchase, you can click Resource Groups in the left-side navigation pane to view its details.
+You can purchase a serverless resource group.
+After the purchase, you can click Resource Group in the left-side navigation pane to view details of the resource group.

-In the left-side navigation pane, click Resource Groups.
-You can purchase required resources or view details of purchased resources in the corresponding Region and perform management operations.
+In the left-side navigation pane, click Resource Group.
+You can purchase required resources or view details of purchased resources in the corresponding region and perform management operations.

 image